 In 2010, the Port entered into an Exclusive Negotiation Agreement (ENA) with Seawall Lot 337 Associates, LLC, for the mixed-use development of Seawall Lot No. 337 (SWL 337) and the adjacent Pier 48.
-Pursuant to the ENA, the developer submitted its revised proposal in 2012, which contemplates a flexible mixed-use development at the site, balancing residential, office, retail, exhibition, and parking use.
-The Port and the developer expect the combination of uses to evolve to meet market demands, reflect community and regulatory concerns, and ensure mixed-use diversity.
+Pursuant to the ENA, in 2012 the developer submitted its revised proposal for a flexible mixed-use development at the site, balancing residential, office, retail, exhibition, and parking use.
 The Port Commission and the Board of Supervisors endorsed a non-binding term sheet describing the fundamental negotiated elements and proposed financial terms for the lease and development of the project site in 2013.
 The Board of Supervisors also found the proposed development fiscally feasible under Chapter 29 of the Administrative Code.
-In 2014, the Port Commission approved an Amended and Restated ENA affording the developer additional time to accomplish the additional steps required due to of Proposition B (June 2014).
+In 2014, the Port Commission approved an Amended and Restated ENA affording the developer additional time to accomplish the additional steps required due to Proposition B (June 2014).
 With the passage of Proposition D in 2015, the developer obtained voter approval of the project's proposed maximum building heights.
 The project secured necessary approvals in 2018 from the Port Commission, the Board of Supervisors, and the State Lands Commission and received Bay Conservation and Development Commission permit approval in June 2018.
 Transaction documents, including the disposition and development agreement and financing plan for the fully entitled project, were executed in August 2018, and the Port Commission approved the Phase 1 budget in September 2019.
-Horizontal construction is anticipated to commence in fall 2020, with Phase 1 vertical construction starting a few months later and expected completion in late 2022.
+Horizontal construction on parcels A, B and G began in 2021 and in May 2021, the Mission Rock Community Facilities District (CFD), issued \$43,300,000 of City & County of San Francisco Facilities & Services Development Special Tax Bonds, Series 2021A to fund horizontal construction.
+These are not the Port's revenue bonds, but debt of the Mission Rock CFD.
+The developer anticipates that construction on parcel F will begin in early 2022.